-During fiscal 2018, we had two stock incentive plans for our employees and nonemployee directors, the 2018 Incentive Plan and the 2007 Stock Equity Plan (the "2007 Stock Plan").
+At June 28, 2019, we had one stock incentive plan for our employees and nonemployee directors, the 2018 Incentive Plan.
 The 2018 Incentive Plan (the "2018 Plan") was approved by the stockholders' at the fiscal year 2017 Annual Stockholders' Meeting and it added 500,000 shares to the equity pool of shares available to grant to employees and nonemployee directors.
-The 2018 Plan replaced the 2007 Plan as our primary long-term incentive programs ("LTIP").
+The 2018 Plan replaced the 2007 Plan as our primary long-term incentive program ("LTIP").
 The 2007 Plan was discontinued following stockholder approval of the 2018 Plan, but the outstanding awards under the 2007 Plan will continue to remain in effect in accordance with their terms; provided that, as shares are returned under the 2007 Plan upon cancellation, termination or otherwise of awards outstanding under the 2007 Plan, such shares will be available for grant under the 2018 Plan.
 The 2018 Plan provides for accelerated vesting of certain share-based awards if there is a change in control of the Company.
 The 2018 Plan also provides for the issuance of share-based awards in the form of stock options, stock appreciation rights, restricted stock awards and units, and performance share awards and units.
-We have various incentive programs under the 2018 Plan, including annual incentive programs ("AIP") and LTIP.

-Under the 2018 Plan and the 2007 Stock Plan, option exercise prices are equal to the fair market value on the date the options are granted using our closing stock price.
+Under the 2018 Plan, option exercise prices are equal to the fair market value on the date the options are granted using our closing stock price.
 After vesting, options generally may be exercised within seven years after the date of grant.

 Restricted stock units are not transferable until vested and the restrictions lapse upon the achievement of continued employment or service over a specified time period.
-Restricted stock units issued to employees generally vest between three to four years from the date of grant.
+Restricted stock units issued to employees generally vest three years from the date of grant.
 Restricted stock units issued to non-executive board members annually generally vest on the day before the annual stockholders' meeting.